 and every mountain and hill be made low;

 Then the glory of the Lord shall be revealed,

 for the mouth of the Lord has spoken.'

 The Word of the Lord

 We pray for many in our world – those who live with the effects of Covid, HIV/AIDS, for the sick and dying, and all the lonely who are excluded from loving relationships.
 We pray for the many people around the world who are care givers.
 We pray for hope to look to the future and trust in You.
 May each of us prepare for Christmas by waiting with hope, faith, joy and love.
 May each of us reach out to someone who is on the "outside" and extend a caring hand.

 God's love to surround me.

 Bless our Advent journey to Christmas with light and patience,

-With St. Nicholas at our side we continue our day in the name of the Father, and of the Son, and of the Holy Spirit.
-Amen.
+And off into our day we go in the name of the Father, and of the Son, and of the Holy Spirit.
+Amen